 Know what to say when the police ask for consent to search your car

 Don't get me wrong; There are situations where the police can search your car even if you refuse consent.
-However, just because they ask doesn't mean they have a reason to so.
-There are many times when an officer pulls somebody over and asks for consent to search.even if they don't have a reason to believe they've committed some type of offense, I've even had officers admit that they request consent every tme they stop someone.
+However, just because they ask doesn't mean they have a reason to.
+There are many times when an officer pulls somebody over and asks for consent to search even if they don't have a reason to believe you've committed some type of offense.
+I've even had officers admit that they request consent every time they stop someone.
 It's usually very friendly and innocuous.
 The encounter usually goes something like this:

 - Do you have anything illegal, or any weapons that I need to be worried about?

 - That’s followed up with “you don't mind if I look in your car do you”, or maybe “do you mind if I look in your car?”

 That request takes most people by surprise.
 The large majority of people will say yes.
 After all, we're all taught to respect authority, and that the police are there to protect us.
 Those are not bad things, but that doesn't mean you should give up your rights and let them rummage through your car.
 If for no other reason, do you really want to hang around for five or ten minutes (or more) while they look around?
 I don't know about you, but I'm generally always in a hurry to get somewhere.
 The last thing I want to do is hang around on the side of the road watching the police rummage through my car.

 You have the right to say no and refuse consent for a search

 The hard part is saying no; most people feel pressure to say yes.
 That's why I decided to create something that will help you, and tell you what to say.